GoogleChrome/web.dev/src/site/content/en/blog/profiling-web-audio-apps-in-chrome/index.md

 1. When you have enough trace data, go back to the tracing tab and press **Stop**.
 1. The tracing tab will visualize the result.

-   {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/3GqKLXTP7XzFp6ADztc4.jpg", alt="Screen shot after tracing has completed.", width="800", height="525",class="w-screenshot w-screenshot--filled" %}
+   {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/3GqKLXTP7XzFp6ADztc4.jpg", alt="Screen shot after tracing has completed.", width="800", height="525" %}

 1. Press **Save** to save the tracing data.